TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

     !!! info

-        **Be aware that when using Bazarr in docker, you cannot reach another container on the same Docker host using the loopback address (ex.: 127.0.0.1 or localhost).
+        **Be aware that when using Bazarr in Docker, you cannot reach another container on the same Docker host using the loopback address (ex.: 127.0.0.1 or localhost).
 Loopback address refers to the Bazarr Docker container, not the Docker host.**

 1. Enter the TCP port of your Sonarr instance.
 Default is 8989.
 1. Sonarr uses the Base URL _ONLY_ if used with a "Reverse Proxy" (ex: Nginx Proxy Manager or SWAG) and MUST have a leading slash if it is needed (ex: /sonarr).